This is because life insurance rates for overweight or obese people are always higher than standard rates.

 - When did you have your sleeve gastrectomy procedure performed?
 The time frame of when you had your sleeve gastrectomy performed can make a difference in your life insurance application.
 For instance, if your procedure was performed within just the past six months, then it is likely that the underwriters will want you to wait until some additional time has passed.
 If, however, it has been more than two years, and then you can typically proceed with your application.

-- Do you have regular check-ups and / or visits with your surgeon?
-Having regular visits and / or check-up with your surgeon is always recommended.
-It is likely that the insurance underwriters will want to review copies of your records from your surgeon, as well as from your primary care physician.
+- Do you have regular check-ups and/or visits with your surgeon?
+Having regular visits and/or check-up with your surgeon is always recommended.

 How and Where to Obtain the Best Quotes